Skip to content

 ./build_image.sh --distro all

-Output is written to output/.
-Subsequent runs reuse cached kernel and rootfs automatically.
+Output is written to output/ (kernel-only output goes to linux-bin/).
+Subsequent runs reuse cached kernel and rootfs automatically; use --clean to wipe and start fresh.

 WSL running out of memory during build?